farhadkama/FEniCSx_Kamarei_Lopez-Pamies/README.md

 # Nine circles of elastic brittle fracture: A series of challenge problems to assess fracture models

-This repository include the mesh files and codes for nine benchmark fracture problems in FEniCSx to evaluate and validate phase-field models for elastic brittle fracture as described in [1].
+This repository includes the mesh files and codes for nine benchmark fracture problems in FEniCSx to evaluate and validate phase-field models for elastic brittle fracture as described in [1].

 ## Overview